js2me/react-stonex/README.md

 ## How to use
-Before at all need to install this dependency (`yarn add react-stonex` or `npm i -S react-stonex`)
+Before at all need to install `react-stonex` (`yarn add react-stonex` or `npm i -S react-stonex`)
-This library have dependencies (it should installed in your project)
+This library have dependencies (it should be installed in your project)
 ```
     "react": "^16.4.2",
     "react-dom": "^16.4.2",